3-star brokerage rating

 Software

-Truist Trade customers can manage their accounts (including Truist Bank deposit accounts and other securities accounts) using the mobile app or the website.
-The app works on both iOS and Android devices and includes features like mobile check deposit, along with other tools for account management.
+Truist Trade customers can manage their accounts (including deposit accounts with Truist Bank and other securities accounts with Truist Investment Services) through the company’s mobile app and website.
+The app is compatible with both tablets and phones running iOS and Android and offers mobile check deposit and several other useful tools.

 Truist Trade Reviews